aplbrain/bossVR/README.md

-# BossDB Image Conversion Script
+# syGlass Project Creation for BossDB Datasets

-This script allows you to interact with datasets from [BossDB](https://bossdb.org/projects) with `intern` and `CloudVolume`.
-You can retrieve information about the dataset or download images in TIFF format with command-line interface.
+This script allows you to create syGlass projects for datasets from [BossDB](https://bossdb.org/projects) with `intern` and `CloudVolume`.
+You can retrieve information about the datasetn, download image and segmentation data in TIFF format, and create syGlass projects with image and mask layers.

 ## Requirements